Best Air Purifier for Pet Urine Odors

 This releases volatile organic compounds (VOC) into the air, and it’s these compounds that cause the odor.
-They can linger in your home for a long time, and simply opening a window may dilute the concentration of VOCs to reduce the smell but it won’t completely banish it.
+Unfortunately, they can linger in your home for a long time.
+Opening a window may dilute the VOC concentration to reduce the smell, but it won’t wholly banish it.

 Instead, you need an air purifier – but which one?
-There are lots of different types and only the best air purifiers for pet urine odors will be properly effective.
-Some air purifiers with a HEPA filter can reduce the causes of allergens, including pet dander, but urine needs a combination of other technologies including a carbon filter to properly tackle the issue.
+There are many different types, and only the best air purifiers for pet urine odors will be adequately effective.
+In addition, some air purifiers with a HEPA filter can reduce the causes of allergens, including pet dander.
+Still, urine needs a combination of other technologies, including a carbon filter, to properly tackle the issue.

 Things To Consider When Choosing an Air Purifier for Pet Odors

-A HEPA (High-Efficiency Particulate Air) filter is a type of mechanical filter that helps to trap airborne particles, removing dust, pollen, and bacteria from the air.
-They’re really popular in air purifiers as well as premium vacuum cleaners and other tools designed to clean your home.
+A HEPA (High-Efficiency Particulate Air) filter is a mechanical filter that helps trap airborne particles, removing loose pet fur, dust, and dust mites, pollen, and bacteria from the air.
+They’re trendy in air purifiers, premium vacuum cleaners, and other tools designed to clean your home.

-However, they only capture molecules with a minimum size of 0.3 microns, and the VOCs that are the cause of odors from your pet is smaller than this, so a HEPA filter won’t actually prevent most odors.
-It’s not something to completely disregard as it will still be highly effective against some other pollutants and allergens, but if the odor is your main issue you’ll need a purifier with another technology too.
+However, they only capture molecules with a minimum size of 0.3 microns.
+The VOCs that cause odors from your pet are smaller than this so that a HEPA filter won’t prevent most odors.
+However, it’s not something to completely disregard as it will still be highly effective against some other pollutants and allergens.
+Still, if the odor is your principal issue, you’ll need a purifier with another technology.

 For a product to qualify as a true HEPA filter, it must be able to capture 99.97% of 0.3-micron molecules.
-If it isn’t a true HEPA air purifier then that means the filter is designed to work like a HEPA filter but it isn’t tested to that efficiency level and is not worth buying even for other purposes like fighting allergies or causes of asthma.
+Suppose it isn’t a true HEPA air purifier.
+In that case, that means the filter is designed to work like a HEPA filter.
+Still, it isn’t tested to that efficiency level.
+Therefore, it is not worth buying even for other purposes like fighting allergies or causes of asthma.

 An active carbon filter is one of the better options for tackling pet odors.
 Carbon filters use activated charcoal to capture the finer molecules in the air, including VOCs, removing them from the air you breathe so that you can’t smell them anymore.

-The problem is a charcoal filter has a limited lifespan, so needs to be replaced regularly for it to keep working.
-It only has enough space to capture a finite number of particles.
-Used in combination with other technologies, a carbon filter can last a long time, but if you purely rely on carbon alone then it will need a new filter often.
+The problem is that a charcoal filter has a limited lifespan, so it needs to be replaced regularly to keep working.
+This is because it only has enough space to capture a finite number of particles.
+However, combined with other technologies, a carbon filter can last long.
+Still, if you rely purely on carbon alone, it will need a new filter often.

-Ozone generators release ozone into the air, with a view to breaking down the VOC molecules.
+Ozone generators release ozone into the air to break down the VOC molecules.
 However, ozone mainly masks the smell of pet odors instead and doesn’t effectively trap or get rid of them.
-It might seem effective but ultimately you’re not actually purifying the air, just adding another foreign agent.
+It might seem adequate, but ultimately you’re not purifying the air, just adding another foreign agent.

-The Environmental Protection Agency recommends against using ozone generators and there are better ways you can actually purify the air and remove those VOCs that cause odors in your home.
+The Environmental Protection Agency recommends against using ozone generators.
+There are better ways to purify the air and remove those VOCs that cause odors in your home.

-The purpose of an air purifier is to trap and break down the molecules in the air that are causing odor.
-Some ‘air cleaners’ don’t actually trap the particles but instead just try to mask the smell with a more fresh-air aroma, which ultimately won’t work.
+The purpose of an air purifier is to trap and break down the molecules in the air, causing odor.
+Some ‘air cleaners’ don’t trap the particles but instead try to mask the smell with a more fresh-air aroma, which ultimately won’t work.
 Your cat’s litter tray isn’t going anywhere, so you will likely always have to deal with VOCs that cause odors.
-An ozone generator therefore won’t be effective over time because the VOC concentration will only get stronger.
+An ozone generator won’t be effective over time because the VOC concentration will only get stronger.

-The only way to properly tackle odors caused by pet urine is to actively break them down and remove them, which is what a more advanced and targeted air purifier can do, bringing the VOC levels in the air in your home down to a level that you (and more importantly, guests who aren’t used to your home) won’t notice.
+The only way to properly tackle odors caused by pet urine is to actively break them down and remove them, which is what a more advanced and targeted air purifier can do.
+Bring the VOC levels in the air in your home down to a level that you (and, more importantly, guests who aren’t used to your home) won’t notice.

 Placement of a Purrified Air Filter

-The placement of your air purifier is important because the VOCs in the air that causes odors will spread.
-So it’s good to place the air purifier as close to the source of the problem as possible – usually, the litter box, although if you’ve identified where your cat has had an accident outside their litter tray, you could move the purifier there for a little while too.
+The placement of your air purifier is essential because the VOCs in the air that causes odors will spread.
+So it’s good to place the air purifier as close to the source of the problem as possible – usually, the litter box.
+However, suppose you’ve identified where your cat has had an accident outside their litter tray.
+In that case, you could also move the purifier there for a little while.

-You want the air purifier as close to the litter box as your cat is comfortable with, and it should be near the vent where litter is collected.
+You want the air purifier as close to the litter box as your cat is comfortable and near the vent where litter is collected.
 Some, like the Purrified Air Litter Box, are designed to be placed on top of many covered litter trays and can adapt to flat or domed surfaces.
-However, if you use a Litter Robot that collects used litter in the base, you should place it on the ground near the bottom vents, as that’s where the odor is more likely to escape.
+However, if you use a Litter Robot that collects used litter in the base, you should place it near the bottom vents, as the odor is more likely to escape.

 Purrified Air Litter Box Air Filter Unboxing

-By being placed as close to the problem as possible, the molecules are trapped immediately and don’t have the opportunity to transfer around your home.
+By being placed as close to the problem as possible, the molecules are trapped immediately and unable to transfer around your home.

-The capacity of your chosen air purifier will be affected by the features it offers, how big an area it is designed to cover, and the type of filter it uses.
+The capacity of your chosen air purifier will be affected by its features, how big an area it is designed to cover, and the type of filter it uses.

 This will also then mean you burn through the filter faster.
 The actual capacity isn’t affected, but it does mean you may need to replace the filter sooner.
 It’s best to try the purifier on the lowest setting.
 If that works and you find the air quality has improved, then you don’t need to change the filter as often.
-And then if it doesn’t quite erase all the odor, you can change the fan speeds to suit.
+And then, if the odor removal hasn’t completely worked, you can change the fan speeds to suit.

 Some purifiers have different modes too.
-Auto mode can switch on the purifier only when the air quality sensor detects germs, mold spores, or other pollutants in the air, keeping it in sleep mode at other times to save energy.
-These smart sensors tend to only be found in high-end, expensive devices.
+For example, the auto mode can switch on the purifier only when the air quality sensor detects germs, mold spores, or other pollutants in the air, keeping it in sleep mode at other times to save energy.
+Unfortunately, these intelligent sensors are only found in high-end, expensive devices.

 How to Install the Purrified Air Litter Box Air Filter

 Some air purifiers designed for pet urine odors don’t have a specific room capacity.
-They’re not designed to be placed in a large open space and get to work, but instead should be positioned near the source of the problem.
+As a result, they’re not designed to be placed in an ample open space and get to work but instead should be positioned near the source of the problem.

 Other air purifiers are targeted more at room sizes and aim to clear all the air in the room.
-The bigger the purifier, the larger the volume of air it can tackle, and then because the purifier is larger it tends to have a larger capacity too, otherwise, you would need to change the filter too regularly and the experience becomes annoying.
+The bigger the purifier, the larger the volume of air it can tackle.
+Because the purifier is more significant, it also tends to have a larger capacity for large rooms.
+Otherwise, you would need to change the filter too regularly, and the experience becomes annoying.

-Check the details of your purifier to see how large a room in square feet it is designed for, and the clean air delivery rate to see how long it’ll take to clear the air in that room, which is normally shown in sq ft per hour.
+Check the details of your purifier to see how large a room in square feet is designed for – look for “suitable for rooms measuring” or “coverage area” to find the info.
+The clean air delivery rate to see how long it’ll take to clear the air in that room is typically shown in sq ft per hour.

 The type of filter used in an air purifier will also impact its capacity.
 Remember that a carbon filter on its own acts to trap molecules.
-It will normally fill up quite quickly – you could expect to have to change the filter every 1-2 months.
+Therefore, it will generally fill up quite quickly – you could expect to change the filter every 1-2 months.

 Other air purifiers, like the Purrified Air Litter Box purifier, use multi-stage filtration systems that combine activated carbon with other chemicals.
-These don’t just trap the molecules but they break them down too, making them smaller and increasing the capacity of the filter.
+These don’t just trap the molecules but break them down, making them smaller and increasing the filter’s capacity.
 Expect these to last between 4 and 7 months.

 How Long Does It Take an Air Purifier To Clean Pet Smells?

-The length of time needed to clean pet smells depends on the type of purifier you use and where you place it.
-If you’ve chosen a room purifier, the size and speed of the fan will determine how fast the air from the whole room is drawn in, but remember that VOCs will be replaced while it is working.
+The time needed to clean the pet smells on the type of purifier you use and where you place it.
+For example, suppose you’ve chosen a room purifier.
+In that case, the size and speed of the fan will determine how fast the air from the room is drawn in, but remember that VOCs will be replaced while it is working.

 Choosing an air purifier designed to live on or near the litter tray will immediately start to capture VOCs before they’ve had the chance to spread.
 However, they won’t be as effective at removing the existing odors in the air.

-The best thing to do is to air out your home as much as possible to remove any stagnant odor molecules, and then the litter box purifier will make an immediate difference.
-Don’t have the window open while you use the purifier though, otherwise, the fan won’t draw in the air effectively.
+The best thing to do is to air out your home as much as possible to remove any stagnant odor molecules.
+Then the litter box purifier will make an immediate difference.
+Don’t have the window open while you use the purifier; otherwise, the fan won’t draw in the air effectively.

 Where Is the Best Place To Put an Air Purifier To Eliminate Pet Odors Quickly?

-If you want to remove pet odors quickly, you need to address them at the source.
-Place the purifier close to the litter tray and it almost acts as a pre-filter before the air then spreads through your home.
+To remove pet odors quickly, you must address them at the source.
+Then, place the purifier close to the litter tray; it almost acts as a pre-filter before the air spreads through your home.
 That’s as long as it doesn’t cause your kitty to worry, making them stop using their litter tray.
-It’s important to find a quiet purifier for that reason.
+It’s essential to find a quiet purifier for that reason.

-If the odor still lingers after you’ve placed an air purifier near the litter box, you might have the wrong source.
+If the odor lingers after placing an air purifier near the litter box, you might have the wrong source.
 It may be that your cat has been urinating elsewhere.
-A black light is an effective way of identifying any urine stains on the carpet, which you can then clean (and place the purifier near) to remove the smell.
+A black-light is an effective way of identifying any urine stains on the carpet, which you can then clean (and place the purifier near) to remove the smell.

 How Often Do You Have To Replace the Air Filters?

 How frequently you replace the air filter in a purifier will depend on the design of the filter.
-Some basic filters will need changing every 1-2 months, but much better purifiers that use a mix of technologies for a multi-stage filtration system can last for a lot longer, up to half a year.
+Some basic filters will need changing every 1-2 months.
+Still, much better purifiers that use a mix of technologies for a multi-stage filtration system can last for a lot longer, up to half a year.